tolinwei/tube-vim/README.md

 ## Installation
 - Strongly recommend to install [iTerm2](https://iterm2.com/index.html) as Terminal replacement ([direct link](https://iterm2.com/downloads/stable/iTerm2_v2_0.zip)), if you're using OS X
 - Run `echo $SHELL` in iTerm2 to make sure you're using `bash`
-- Clone this project to anywhere locally, cd into it and then run `install.sh` script for you corresponding operating systems.
+- Clone this project to anywhere locally, cd into it and then run `install.sh` script for you corresponding operating systems:

 1. `install-os-x.sh` for OS X
 2. `install-yum.sh` for *nix systems using yum as package management tools like CentOS, Fedora, RHEL and etc.
 3. `install-apt-get.sh` for *nix using apt-get as PMT like Debian, Ubuntu, Linux Mint and etc.